 International students applying for a place must have completed at least three years of undergraduate education in an engineering discipline or in an applied science.
 Extensive undergraduate preparation in physics, chemistry, thermodynamics, mechanics, engineering and mathematics is required.
 The Admissions Committee may also consider research papers, publications and other original work.
 Adequate knowledge of English is required.

-The University of Pisa offers scholarships to the top 18 international students who will enrol for the academic year 2021/2022 in the degree programs taught in English.
-UniPi scholarships will be awarded evaluating the following factors: CV, Interview, CGPA (Cumulative Grade Point Average) and Country of origin of the applicant, giving priority to the less economically advantaged countries.
-The scholarships will be paid when the winner arrives in Italy.
-For MSc students, each scholarship will consist of:
+The University of Pisa is offering 24 scholarships to the best 24 international students, who will enroll for the academic year 2023/2024 in degree programs in English.
+The scholarships will be awarded by evaluating the following factors: CV, interview, CGPA (Cumulative Grade Point Average) and country of origin of the applicant, giving priority to less economically advantaged countries.
+Each scholarship will consist of:

-- First year of course: 6000 EUR (six thousand Euros) net and exemption from University fees
+- First year: 6,000 EUR (six thousand euros) and exemption from university fees compatible with the DSU scholarship;

-- Second year of course: 8 thousand euros net and a reduction of 50% of the University fees if the student has obtained at least 36 ECTS credits with an average grade of at least 25/30.
+- Second year: 8,000 EUR (eight thousand euros) and a 50% reduction in tuition fees if the student has obtained at least 36 CFUs with an average grade of at least 25/30.

 Please visit https://www.unipi.it/contribution for full information on the UniPi scholarships.